SciCatProject/documentation/Ingestor/IngestManual_ESS.md

 ![Kafka flow](screenshots/kafka.png)

 As shown in the picture above the detector and the data collection software is writing into kafka topics.
 The topics is then being read by a filewriter that in turn writes the dataset to storage and sends back an event when the file is written that contains metadata about the file and the experiment.
-There is than ingestion program that will parse the event from the filewriter and gather additional information before triggering REST calls into Catamel.
+There is then an ingestion program that will parse the event from the filewriter and gather additional information before triggering REST calls into Catamel.

 ### How the ingestion program works: